Tommy-Raven/Tommy-Raven/README.md

 - 💞️ I’m looking to collaborate on ...
 I'm not sure yet.
 I'm working on my first functioning webpage with multiple pages
 - 📫 How to reach me ...
 Right here at github
 - 😄 Pronouns: ...Apache/Helicopter
 - ⚡ Fun fact: ...
-I'm not really an Apache Helicoptet😭🫠
+I'm not really an Apache Helicopter😭🫠
+- I really don't know why I'm here o  github, I'm confused as hell🥴

 <!---
 Tommy-Raven/Tommy-Raven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.